rvkmr6466/Interview-Prep/javascript interview questions.md

 ---
 ## Q. Interceptors in Angular
 Interceptors in Angular are services that allow you to intercept and modify HTTP requests and responses.
-They are useful for tasks such as adding headers, handling authentication, logging, or caching.
+They are useful for tasks such as adding _headers_, _handling authentication_, _logging_, or _caching_.
 Interceptors work by sitting between your application and the backend server, intercepting requests before they are sent and responses before they are received.
 They can modify these requests and responses, or handle them directly.
-To create an interceptor, you need to create a class that implements the HttpInterceptor interface and define the intercept method.
-This method takes two arguments: the HttpRequest object and the HttpHandler object.
-The HttpRequest object represents the outgoing request, and the HttpHandler object represents the next interceptor in the chain, or the backend server if there are no more interceptors.
-[1]
+To create an interceptor, you need to create a class that **implements the HttpInterceptor interface** and define the `intercept` method.
+This method takes two arguments: the `HttpRequest` object and the `HttpHandler` object.
+The `HttpRequest` object represents the outgoing request, and the `HttpHandler` object represents the next interceptor in the chain, or the backend server if there are no more interceptors.
 ```
 import { Injectable } from '@angular/core';
 import { HttpInterceptor, HttpRequest, HttpHandler, HttpEvent } from '@angular/common/http';